Shiroko253/Project-Zero/README.md

 issues to more and i not a time can fix bot bug and issues

+## craete this bot time
+this bot craete time is 4 year's ago

+4 year's now ahh that is long time

+fix to much bug and issues and

+thx god me give all time fix that all issues and bug btw

 **I'm a steve**
 ## about to more update and function
 [click me](https://github.com/Shiroko253/Project-Zero/blob/main/doc/Future%20Expected%20Goals.md)